Our “Insights” pages provide essential information to assist in the enjoyment of your French experience.

 Source: Megan Willett, Executive Life

-An Australian woman has claimed the top prize at a stair climbing competition in Paris in 2015,.
+In 2015, an Australian woman claimed the top prize at a stair climbing competition in Paris.
 Her climb of the 1,700 steps up the Eiffel Tower took just under 10 minutes.
-Suzy Walsham is a professional tower runner and also has won a similar race at the Empire State Building earlier this year for the sixth time.
+Suzy Walsham is a professional tower runner and also has won a similar race at the Empire State Building earlier in the year for the sixth time.
 A journalist noted that Suzy was Eiffel-ly fast !